Emergency services exist, but you shouldn't expect them to help you.

 In recent years, there have been violent clashes between armed groups across the country, including in Tripoli.

-Fighting can break out anywhere without warning, and often happens at night.
+Fighting can break out anywhere without warning.

 If you're in Libya, your life and safety could be at risk.
 Some foreigners have been killed.